aravindgk010/Python-Project/README.md

-After running the server please type /shop/ in the address bar.
+In ecommerce project, after running the server please type /shop/ in the address bar.
 example: http://127.0.0.1:8000/shop/